lubiah/kudadamold/src/routes/blog/_blog/redesign-with-sveltekit/index.md

 ```

 So the code above is what makes my website a progressive web app, If you are using the Chrome browser on your mobile device, you can install it like any other ordinary app and you can even share the app

+## Adding a newsletter to the website

+So for the very first time in my entire my life of blogging, I decided to add a newsletter to my website.
+I use [sendinblue](https://www.sendinblue.com) to store my subscribers and also, they provide an API which enables me to send emails.
+With sendinblue, I can store an unlimited number of contacts and can only send 300 emails per day.

+Though I have never used newsletters before, am learning much.
+On my website, the newsletter subscription form is placed in the footer component of the website  and it's available on all the pages so that the user will see it.